-- development of test handlers for memory semiconductors enabling measuring of multiple semiconductors for high throughput testing; and - development of test handlers for SoC semiconductors that respond to diversified device types and packages.
+- development of test handlers for memory semiconductors enabling measuring of multiple semiconductors for high throughput testing; - · development of test handlers for SoC semiconductors that respond to diversified device types and packages; and - development of real Active Thermal Control technology with high speed response for high power devices.

-Advantest has four research and development facilities in Japan and two in the U.S.
+Advantest has four research and development facilities in Japan, two in the U.S. and two in the Europe.